 “They’re bringing transports, right?”

-"Again, it's difficult communicating details, but if by transports you mean aircraft, then yes."
-Her brow momentarily furrows and she looks me in the eye.
-"What exactly is a transport?"
+“Again, it’s difficult communicating details, but if by transports you mean aircraft, then yes.”
+Her brow momentarily furrows as she looks me straight in the eye.
+“What exactly is a transport?”

 “Have you watched any Star Wars movies?”

 Her brow arches and she nods.
 “They are from Olympus?”

 “Yes, we moved several through the portal.
 Each one is large enough to carry dozens of people, along with approximately forty tons of cargo…and hopefully several thousand tactical EMP weapons,” I add with a big smile.